SUKIN SUPPORTING THE GREAT BARRIER REEF

 Project 1 – Strathalbyn Station

-Sukin is contributing to the restoration of 13.5 Hectares of inland gullies through the remediation and revegetation of native grass species.
+Sukin has contributed to the restoration of 17.4 hectares of inland gullies through land remediation and revegetation with native grass species.

 Project 2 – Figtree Lagoon

-Part of Greening Australia’s Priority Coastal Habitat and Wetlands project, Sukin will help in restoring 8 hectares of wetlands previously used to farm sugarcane.
+Part of Greening Australia’s Priority Coastal Habitat and Wetlands project, Sukin has helped in restoring 8 hectares of wetlands previously used to farm sugarcane.

 THIS IS WHAT REEF AID HAS ACHIEVED SO FAR: